allynfolksjr/nikky-ipsum/README.md

 Travis Evans made the [Nikky Simulator](http://www.ticalc.org/archives/files/fileinfo/450/45051.html) and provided a handy CLI application.
 This contains the source directory along with a compiled "nikky" binary, and the Sinatra app.

+I'm using a patched version of the nikky binary that removes some metadata from the request result.

 This project is written in Ruby with Sinatra/Thin providing application support.

 # Features